TheMatiaz0/NoteNough-Web/README.md

 Tada! 🎉 The website should be working locally for you.

-It starts with no account mode, so you can either add notes locally (cookies) or register an account and add notes to your database.
+It starts with Guest Mode, so you can either add notes locally (through Cookies) or register an account and add notes to your PostgreSQL database.

 ## 📁 Project Structure